Trans Mountain pipeline looms large as western premiers meeting gets underway | CBC News

 - B.C. sues Alberta over turn-off-the-taps legislation

-- Alberta passes bill 'to turn off the taps' to B.C. over pipeline delays
+- Alberta passes bill 'to turn off the taps' to B.C.

 Saskatchewan Premier Scott Moe, who has supported Notley in the pipeline dispute, said he doesn't judge her decision to skip the premiers meeting and stay in Alberta.